ducvu268/burning_bros_interview/README.md

 ## 📧 Contact

-Nếu công ty có bất kỳ câu hỏi nào đó, có thể liên hệ qua email **ducvuglotec@gmail.com**.
-Cảm ơn! 😊
+If the company has any questions, feel free to contact me via email at **ducvuglotec@gmail.com**.
+Thank you! 😊

 ---

-> 💡 Built with love using Flutter and best development practices.
+> 💡 Have a nice day.